-We will take you into the room.
-We will explain the scan to you and you can ask any questions.
-We will ask you to take off any clothing covering the area of the body that needs to be scanned.
-We may ask you to lie down or sit on the couch.
-This depends on what area of the body you are getting scanned.
+We will take you into the ultrasound room.
+We will explain the scan to you and you may ask any questions that you have.
+We will ask you to lie down on the couch.
+You will remove any clothing from around your neck.

 The scan will take place in a darkened room so we can see the pictures clearly on the screen.
-We will put a water based gel on your skin.
-We will then pass the ultrasound probe over the part of your body being scanned.
+We will put a water based gel on your neck.
+We will then pass the ultrasound probe over the sides of your neck.